SManAT/IT-School-Admin/README.md

 # IT-School-Admin

-Provides some (that is what i think) usefull scripts for managing Linux Server.
+Provides some (that is what i think) usefull scripts for managing Linux&Windows Server.

 [Prerequisites, is what you need](Prerequisites.md)